ljagiello/airdash/README.md

 3. Drag `AirDash.app` to the Applications folder
 4. Launch AirDash from Applications
 5. On first launch, it automatically installs itself as a background service

-The app is signed and notarized - macOS will trust it automatically.

 ### Option 2: Standalone Binary